 IRRBB derives from providing the Group's core banking customers with conventional banking products and from the Group's funding and liquidity management activities at Group Treasury.
-IRRBB arises from adverse movements in interest rates, and in turn they change the underlying value of Group's assets, liabilities and off-balance-sheet items and its EV.
+IRRBB arises from adverse movements in interest rates, and in turn they change the underlying value of the Group's assets, liabilities and off-balance-sheet items and its EV.

-This means that IRRBB is driven by a number of factors: repricing mismatches between assets and liabilities, client behavioralization, optionality within client products booked within the banking book, and interest rate floors and options on assets and liabilities held by the Group.
-Consequently, IRRBB covers interest rate risk, yield curve risk as well as option risk and behavioral characteristics risk.
+This means that IRRBB is driven by a number of factors: repricing mismatches between assets and liabilities, customer behavioralization, optionality within client products booked within the banking book, and interest rate floors and options on assets and liabilities held by the Group.
+Consequently, IRRBB covers interest rate risk, yield curve risk, option risk and behavioral characteristics risk.

 Annually, the Board of Directors sets the Group's IRRBB appetites.
 These appetites are translated into a limit framework used for risk management purposes.
-The Group ALCO has oversight responsibility for the Group's IRRBB exposure.
-This responsibility includes reviewing the level of utilization against the set appetites and limits.
-The Group Balance Sheet Risk Committee (the "BSRC") discharges the second-line-of-defense obligations in overseeing the implementation and maintenance of the group-wide framework for managing the non-trading portfolio market risk.
+The Group ALCO is responsible for the Group's IRRBB management.
+The Group Balance Sheet Risk Committee (the "BSRC") discharges the second-line-of-defense obligations in overseeing the implementation and maintenance of the group-wide framework for managing the Group's non-trading portfolio market risk.
 In the day-to-day management of activities, Group Treasury acts as the first line of defense for IRRBB.
 This involves managing the actual risk against the limit framework.
 As the second line of defense, Market & Liquidity Risk maintains the limit framework and monitors adherence to the limits.

 The Group hedges its debt issuance programs back to a short floating rate.
 For the purpose of preventing accounting mismatches, the hedged positions are treated using fair value hedge accounting.
-Furthermore, the Group has a hedging strategy in place to reduce the mismatch between Danish Kroner-denominated liabilities and euro-denominated assets.
-The derivatives used are accounted for on a fair value basis.
-Moreover, the risk on the following fixed-rate items is managed on a daily basis in accordance with the limit framework:
+Moreover, the risk on material fixed-rate items is managed on a daily basis in accordance with the limit framework.